NATUREBRARIES: How Libraries Can Connect Children and Adults to Nature and Build Support for Libraries

 Perhaps we need a national library campaign to connect people to the nature of their communities.
 One benefit of the approach: libraries could expand the public constituency for libraries, as they offer information about the health and learning benefits of nature time.

-Recently, Booklist, the American Library Association’s book review journal, asked me for suggestions for how libraries and Friends of the Library groups could apply what I call “the Nature Principle” — which is also the name of a soon-to-be-released book that I hope will help build the children and nature movement, by expanding it to the lives of adults.
-I shared some ideas with Booklist, specific to libraries, that I’ve been speaking and writing about for a while.
+Recently, Booklist, the American Library Association’s book review journal, asked me for suggestions for how libraries and Friends of the Library groups could apply what I call “the Nature Principle, a book that I hope will help build the children and nature movement, by expanding it to the lives of adults.
+I shared some ideas with Booklist, specific to libraries.
 Here are some of those, and a few more:

 More C&NN information on children, nature and literacy: